emandres/blog/hashing_functions.md

     LENGTH_HASH(x) = LENGTH(x)

 That is, given some input `x`, we're going to return the length of the input in bytes.
-This brings us back to property 5: uniqueness.
+Consider property 5: uniqueness.
 With this simplistic hashing function, many inputs produce the same output.

-    LENGTH_HASH('foo') = 3
+    LENGTH_HASH('puppies') = 7
-    LENGTH_HASH('bar') = 3
+    LENGTH_HASH('kittens') = 7

 Depending on our use case, this might be good enough, but it's not really a hashing function.
 Let's consider something a little more complex.